-With more than two million of the daily car trips in Sydney less than two kilometres long, which is generally considered a comfortable walking distance for most people, walking, instead of driving, could be significantly more popular as shown in Figure 2-3.
+More than two million of the daily car trips in Sydney are less than two kilometres long, which is generally considered a comfortable walking distance for most people.
+Therefore walking instead of driving, could be significantly more popular as shown in Figure 2-3.